Your Rights During a Drug-Related Police Search

 Searches of Your Person

-If you're in a public space, police typically need reasonable suspicion or probable cause to search you.
-If you are lawfully arrested, however, they can search you without a warrant as part of the arrest process.
-While you can object verbally, the search may still proceed under these circumstances.
+If you’re in a public space, police typically need reasonable suspicion or probable cause to search you.
+However, if you are lawfully arrested, they can search you without a warrant as part of the arrest process.
+While you can object verbally, the search may proceed under these circumstances.
+If you believe your rights were violated during a search and impacted your case, seeking legal help for a criminal appeal in Georgia is crucial.
+The right attorney can review the circumstances of the search, identify any constitutional violations, and fight to protect your rights.

 The Right Way to Object